Northern Bottlenose Whale

 Migrations and movements

-There is, however, some conflicting evidence.
-In the Norwegian Sea, sightings of bottlenose whales are higher between April and June, but they are sighted there throughout the year (Øien and Hartvedt, 2011).
-Off the Faroe Islands, the whales strand and are caught year round, although in greater numbers in August and September (Bloch et al., 1996).
-In a feeding study, four whales stranded on European shores in the late summer were found to have been feeding in temperate rather than northern waters prior to stranding, based on the particular prey species found in their stomachs (Fernandez et al., 2014).
-It is possible that some of the distribution patterns thought to be north–south migrations could instead represent seasonal inshore–offshore movements following particular food resources (Whitehead and Hooker, 2012).
+In the Norwegian Sea, sightings of bottlenose whales are higher between April and June, but they are sighted there throughout the year (Øien & Hartvedt 2011).
+Off the Faroe Islands, the whales strand and are caught year round, although in greater numbers in August and September (Bloch et al. 1996).
+In a feeding study, four whales stranded on European shores in the late summer were found to have been feeding in temperate rather than northern waters prior to stranding, based on the particular prey species found in their stomachs (Fernandez et al. 2014).
+It is possible that some of the distribution patterns thought to be north–south migrations could instead represent seasonal inshore–offshore movements following particular food resources (Whitehead & Hooker 2012).

-On the western side of the Atlantic, the Scotian Shelf population does not seem to migrate, as whales are present in the Gully and the other canyons year round (COSEWIC, 2011; Whitehead and Hooker, 2011).
-There is some movement seen between canyons, especially by mature males, but some individuals, primarily females, show a preference for particular canyons (Wimmer and Whitehead, 2004; Whitehead and Wimmer, 2005).
+On the western side of the Atlantic, the Scotian Shelf population does not seem to migrate, as whales are present in the Gully and the other canyons year round (COSEWIC 2011, Whitehead & Hooker 2011).
+Some movement between canyons is seen, especially by mature males, but some individuals (primarily females) show a preference for particular canyons (Wimmer & Whitehead 2004, Whitehead & Wimmer 2005).

 It could be that these whales have various migration strategies, even within a single population, with some individuals, age or sex classes migrating large distances, some small distances, and some not at all.

 North Atlantic stocks

 There are no stocks identified for these whales.
-However, there are six recognized areas of concentration, based on historic catch distributions.
+However, there are six recognised areas of concentration, based on historic catch distributions.
 These could potentially represent separate stocks or populations.
-Four of these are in the Northeast Atlantic: around Iceland, around Svalbard, and two locations off mainland Norway, one off Andenes and the other off Møre.
-The other two are in Canadian waters: along the edge of the Scotian Shelf off Nova Scotia, and off Labrador and into Davis Strait-southern Baffin Bay (COSEWIC 2011, Whitehead and Hooker 2012).
+Four of these are in the North East Atlantic: around Iceland, around Svalbard, and two locations off mainland Norway (one off Andenes and the other off Møre).
+The other two concentrations are in Canadian waters: along the edge of the Scotian Shelf off Nova Scotia, and off Labrador and into Davis Strait-southern Baffin Bay (COSEWIC 2011, Whitehead & Hooker 2012).